 Finally, areas of both hard and soft landscaping would be formed across the application site.
 In light of the minimal removal of some of the existing building, and in line with the Scheme of Delegation the application is being referred to Board for consideration and determination.
-SITE HISTORY Application No: 23/0505/PP Description: Installation of replacement windows and doors, solar panels, two ramps, railings, cladding and a false floor.
-Erection of extension; formation of window and door openings; renewal of roof; stonework repairs; and landscaping works Decision: This application is also being presented to Board today for determination.
-CONSULTATIONS Historic Environment Scotland - No objection.
+SITE HISTORY Application No: 23/0504/LB Description: Installation of replacement windows and doors, solar panels, two ramps, railings, cladding and a false floor.
+Erection of extension; formation of window and door openings; renewal of roof; stonework repairs; internal alterations and landscaping works Decision: This application is also being presented to Board today for determination.
+CONSULTATIONS Communities & Housing Services (Environmental Protection Team) - has no comments to make on the proposals.
 REPRESENTATIONS None received.
 DEVELOPMENT PLAN POLICIES Policy and Material Considerations Legislation requires planning decisions to be made in accordance with the Development Plan unless material considerations indicate otherwise.
-In this instance, the proposal must be assessed against the following: National Planning Framework 4 Policy 7 - Historic assets and places Renfrewshire Local Development Plan Policy ENV3 - Built and Cultural Heritage New Development Supplementary Guidance Delivering the Environment Strategy Material Considerations Historic Environment Scotland: Managing Change in the Historic Environment Guidance PLANNING ASSESSMENT The Town and Country Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 states that in considering whether to grant listed building consent special regard must be had to the desirability of preserving the listed building and its setting as well as any features of special architectural or historic merit.
-In terms of Development Plan policy, Policy 7 of NPF4 and Policy ENV3 of the LDP are similar in that they both require works to listed buildings to respect their character.
-The relevant supplementary guidance, as well as Historic Environment Scotland's guidance notes, requires alterations to be carefully considered but also recognises that the continued occupation of listed buildings is the best way to secure their long term future.
-The following matters therefore require consideration.
+In this instance, the proposal must be assessed against the following: National Planning Framework 4 Policy 1 - Tackling the climate and nature crises Policy 2 - Climate mitigation and adaptation Policy 7 - Historic assets and places Policy 9 - Brownfield, vacant and derelict land and empty buildings Policy 11 - Energy Policy 27 - City, town, local and commercial centres Renfrewshire Local Development Plan Policy C1 - Renfrewshire's Network of Centres Policy ENV3 - Built and Cultural Heritage Policy I4 - Renewable and Low Carbon Energy Developments New Development Supplementary Guidance Delivering the Centres Strategy Delivering the Environment Strategy Material Considerations A Guide to Development in Conservation Areas 2022 Historic Environment Scotland: Managing Change in the Historic Environment Guidance PLANNING ASSESSMENT The main issues that must be assessed in this report are the impact the development would have on Paisley Town Centre and on the Conservation Area.
+The impact on the building's listed building status will be assessed in the associated listed building consent application (23/0504/LB) which is also being presented to Board today.